vrk-kpa/suomifi-ui-components/src/core/Breadcrumb/Breadcrumb/Breadcrumb.md

   [Props & methods (BreadcrumbLink)](./#/Components/Breadcrumb?id=breadcrumblink)
 </div>

+### Accessibility Notes

+- Height does not adjust when text wraps, e.g. when text is resized 200%.

 ### Basic use

 Use an `aria-label` to describe the purpose of the Breadcrumb element and distinguish it from other navigation landmarks on the same page.